micropython/micropython/docs/samd/quickref.rst

     machine.freq()            # get the current frequency of the CPU machine.freq(96_000_000)  # set the CPU frequency to 96 MHz

-Setting the CPU frequency is only supported on SAMD51 devices.
-The range accepted by the function call is 48_000_000 to 200_000_000 (48 MHz to 200 MHz).
-The safe range according to the data sheet is 96 MHz to 120 MHz.
+The range accepted by the function call is 1_000_000 to 200_000_000 (1 MHz to 200 MHz) for SAMD51 and 1_000_000 to 48_000_000 (1 MHz to 48 MHz) for SAMD21.
+The safe
+range for SAMD51 according to the data sheet is 96 MHz to 120 MHz.
+At frequencies below 8 MHz USB will be disabled.
+Changing the frequency below 48 MHz impacts the baud rates of UART, I2C and SPI.
+These have to be set again after changing the CPU frequency.
+The ms and µs timers are not affected by the frequency change.

 Delay and timing
 ----------------